karubits/miyoo-onion-setup/README.md

 - **BIOS files and ROM sets are NOT included** with this script for legal reasons
 - You must provide your own BIOS files and ROM sets
 - Place them in the appropriate directories as described below before running the script
+- ROM packs are completely optional - you can choose to install only OnionOS and add your own games later
 - The script will format your SD card if you choose a new installation - **ALL DATA WILL BE ERASED**

 ## 🗂️ Required Directory Structure